gesangtome/edk2-nx627j/README.md

 2020-05-01: Using Fedora server aarch64 test, the result is: the terminal prompts `"Exiting tboot service and install virtual address map..." to stop here.`

+2020-05-20: Now it still doesn't work, stay at printing edk2 firmware version, `Can not get any useful logs buff!`

 ## Building
 Tested on `Fedora Workstation`